acemod/ACE3/docs/wiki/framework/arsenal-framework.md

 1  | Items | Array of strings or boolean | Required
 2  | Remove globally | Boolean | Optional (default: `false`)

 Like adding virtual items, passing an array of string (class names) will remove each ones of those items, however passing true will remove all virtual items and also remove the interaction to access ACE Arsenal.
+Faces, voices and insignia can't be removed via this function.

 Examples:
 - `[_box, ["item1", "item2", "itemN"]] call ace_arsenal_fnc_removeVirtualItems`